williamFalcon/SwiftArmyKnife/README.md

 Swift string with Javascript sugar.
 - In swift without relying on NSString.

+##To Use
+- Import JString.swift into your project.
+- That's it!
 ##Overview
 ###Properties
 |  Property | Return | Description